-Protests over security bill take place across France
+French protesters decry bill outlawing use of police images

 Video that surfaced Thursday showed the beating, days earlier, of music producer Michel Zecler, following footage of the brutal police evacuation Tuesday of migrants in a Paris plaza.
 The officers involved in the beating of Zecler were suspended pending an internal police investigation.

 An internal letter from Paris Police Prefect Didier Lallement called on officers to use “probity, the sense of honor and ethics” when policing the protests, which were authorized by authorities.

-An Associated Press reporter at the Paris protest saw police hanging back on side streets.
+Hundreds of police in body armor, some with truncheons, others with tear gas launchers and a few with rifles, lined the march route and side streets.
+They erected tall metal gates barricading all main roads leading out of Bastille plaza at the end of the march route.

+Through most of the march they hung back, chatting while holding their helmets or watching silently as protesters shouted “Shame!” at them.

 Article 24 of the proposed security law criminalizes the publishing of images of police officers with the intent of causing harm.
 Anyone found guilty could be sentenced to up to a year in jail, and fined 45,000 euros ($53,000).